Northern pygmy mouse: Reproduction

 The pygmy mouse has litters of 1 to 5 pups, with an average of 3.
 The gestation time for pregnant females is less than 20 days.
 Unlike many other rodents, father pygmy mice will care for offspring, and groom and huddle over young.
+These species breed year-round, but breeding is reduced in winter and early spring months.
+Nests typically occur underneath logs or cacti.
+The nest is ball-like and made of cactus fibers, corn silk, and grasses.
+Both males and females care for the young.